Mycenae

 The first correct identification of Mycenae in modern literature was in 1700, during a survey conducted by the Venetian engineer Francesco Vandeyk on behalf of Francesco Grimani, the Provveditore Generale of the Kingdom of the Morea.
 Vandeyk used Pausanias's description of the Lion Gate to identify the ruins of Mycenae.

-In 1999, the archeological site of Mycenae was inscribed on the UNESCO World Heritage List, along with the nearby site of Tiryns, because of its historical importance as the center of the Mycenaean civilization, its outstanding architecture, and its testimony to the development of Ancient Greek civilization.
+In 1999 the archeological site of Mycenae was added to the UNESCO World Heritage List, along with the nearby site of Tiryns, because of its historical importance as the center of the Mycenaean civilization, its outstanding architecture and its testimony to the development of Ancient Greek civilization.

-The Lions Gate, the Treasury of Atreus, and the walls of Tiryns are examples of the noteworthy architecture found in Mycenae and Tiryns.
-These discoveries' structures and layouts exemplify the human creative talent of the time.
+The Lion Gate, the Treasury of Atreus and the walls of Mycenae and Tiryns are examples of the noteworthy architecture found in Mycenae and Tiryns.
+The structures and layouts of these discoveries exemplify the creative talent of the time.
 Greek architecture and urban planning have been significantly influenced by the Mycenaean civilization.
-Mycenae and Tiryn, which stand as the pinnacle of the early phases of Greek civilization, provided unique witness to political, social, and economic growth during the Mycenaean civilization.
-The accomplishments of the Mycenaean civilisation in art, architecture, and technology, which inspired European cultures, are also on display at both locations.
+Mycenae and Tiryns, which stand as the pinnacle of the early phases of Greek civilisation, provided unique witness to political, social and economic growth during the Mycenaean civilization.
+The accomplishments of the Mycenaean civilisation in art, architecture and technology, which inspired European cultures, are also on display at both locations.

 These sites are strongly connected to the Homeric epics.
-The earliest examples of the Greek language are also visible at Mycenae and Tiryn, preserved on linear B tablets.
+The earliest examples of the Greek language are also visible at Mycenae and Tiryn, preserved on Linear B tablets.

 A stringent legal framework was established to safeguard the integrity of the Mycenae and Tiryns sites against vandalism and other forms of damage and disturbance to the remains.
 The Hellenic Ministry of Culture and Sports monitors the two archaeological sites.
 To maintain the quality and conditions of the Mycenaean and Tiryn sites, archaeological study is conducted methodically and systematically.

-The Greek Antiquities Law No. 3028/2002, on the "Conservation of Antiquities and Cultural Heritage in General," governs the preservation and protection of the sites.
-Ministerial Decree No. 2160 of 1964 created and safeguarded the limits of Mycenae in addition to the sites themselves.
-The Acropolis and the larger surrounding surroundings are also covered by this ministerial decree's extension of protection.
-Ministerial Decrees No. 102098/4753 of 1956 and 12613/696 of 1991 both provide protection for the Tiryns archaeological site.
+The Greek Antiquities Law No 3028/2002, on the 'Conservation of Antiquities and Cultural Heritage in General', governs the preservation and protection of the sites.
+Ministerial Decree No 2160 of 1964 created and safeguarded the limits of Mycenae in addition to the sites themselves.
+The acropolis and the wider surroundings are also covered by the extension of protection conferred by this ministerial decree.
+Ministerial Decrees No 102098/4753 of 1956 and 12613/696 of 1991 both provide protection for the Tiryns archaeological site.

 Etymology

 The name Mukanai is thought not to be Greek but rather one of the many pre-Greek place names inherited by later Greek speakers.
 Legend has it that the name was connected to the Greek word mykēs (μύκης, "mushroom").
-Thus, Pausanias ascribes the name to the legendary founder Perseus, who was said to have named it either after the cap (mykēs) of the sheath of his sword, or after a mushroom he had plucked on the site.
-Homer connected the name to the nymph Mycene the daughter of the river god Inachos of Argos (Odyssey 2.120).
+Thus Pausanias ascribes the name to the legendary founder, Perseus, who was said to have named it either after the cap (mykēs) of the sheath of his sword or after a mushroom he had plucked on the site.
+Homer connected the name to the nymph Mycene, the daughter of the river god Inachos of Argos (Odyssey 2.120).